 Perfect for entertainers, butler’s pantries, walk-in pantries and galleries neatly hide away all the working elements that can detract from a beautiful looking kitchen.
 They can house a microwave, have coffee making facilities, operate as a secondary cooking space or simply work as an extra place for food and groceries storage.

-The Block, with fittings and fixtures that match the style of the larger, showpiece kitchen.
+They’re design statements, too, made popular by television reality renovation programs like The Block, with fittings and fixtures that match the style of the larger, showpiece kitchen.

 FUTURE THINKING